bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:17:00

 And also, in general, you want miners and all nodes to be able to check the validity of new blocks as soon as possible.

+## Efficiency and BIP34: A Solution with Caveats

 Sjors Provoost: 00:17:10